ajsdjh373/Thumper/README.md

 - Code is abstracted into functional modules with a hierarchal structure that isolates code by functional group
 - Use only D2D for 2D graphics
 - Use only D3D11 for 3D graphics
-- To use an event driven, multithreaded architecture with looping threads able to be set to a maximum looping frequency
+- To use an state machine driven, highly parallel multithreaded architecture focused on minimal abstraction by generalizing function

 Some technical limitations are accepted up front:
 - Compatible with Windows 10 and 11 operating systems only